vsoch/vsoch.github.io/_posts/2022/2022-01-14-clusters-and-pam.md

 I am not monetarily endowed, <br>
 nor do I want to render my finances plowed. <br>
 No matter how you if'd and'd, or how'd, <br>
-Your permissoins error says I'm not allowed. <br>
+Your permissions error says I'm not allowed. <br>

 Would you like them with AI? <br>